beyondmetis/multi-term-tmux/README.md

 'multi-term-tmux-remote-open (user+host &optional session-name buffer-name)' creates an emacs buffer 'buffer-name' with the remote tmux session.
 If the remote tmux session 'session-name' does not exist, it is created.

-The default 'session-name' is set by parameter multi-term-tmux-name which itself defaults to 'slave'. 'buffer-name' is set to <machine>-tmux-<session name>
+The default 'session-name' is set by parameter multi-term-tmux-name which itself defaults to 'slave'. 'buffer-name' is set to &lt;machine&gt;-tmux-&lt;session name&gt;

 ## TODO